Justintime50/nginx-php-docker/README.md

 ## Building New Versions
 This image supports swapping in the version number of PHP with a value from the official `PHP-FPM Alpine` [tag list](https://hub.docker.com/_/php).

+**Automated Builds**

+Travis CI will automatically build and push supported tags to the Docker Hub on each new commit to master.

+**Manual Builds**

 ```bash
 docker build -t justintime50/nginx-php:7.3 --build-arg VERSION=7.3 .